Policy Position: Disabled Students’ Allowance (DSA) Reforms

 Our Right to Study

-Our Right to Study campaign calls on the Department for Education (DfE) and the Student Loans Company (SLC) to take urgent steps to ensure that DSA works for students with vision impairment.
+Explore how our campaign calls on the Department for Education (DfE) and the Student Loans Company (SLC) to ensure DSA works for students with vision impairment.

 Find out more about 'Our Right to Study'